rishitank/auggie-dependabot/README.md

 - Tag this repository (e.g. `v1`) and reference it from callers as shown above.

 ## Notes
-- This scaffold assumes an `auggie` CLI is available in a container or installer.
+- The Auggie CLI is published on npm as `auggie`.
+This repository’s reusable workflow installs it via `npm i -g auggie`.
+- Provide `AUGMENT_SESSION_AUTH` in the caller repo/org secrets to enable Auggie’s authenticated operations.
-- If your environment uses a different install method, adjust `auggie.yml` inputs accordingly.
+- If your environment uses a different install method, adjust `.github/workflows/auggie.yml` accordingly.